-GDPR defines personal data as, “any information relating to an identified or identifiable natural person (a data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person…” by GDPR Tracker.
-All organizations that process personal data will need to be compliant with GDPR by 25 May 2018.
-This also includes companies not a part of the EU but serve EU citizens.
+As defined by GDPR Tracker, personal data is “any information relating to an identified or identifiable natural person (a data subject); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person…” All organizations that process personal data will need to be compliant with GDPR by 25 May 2018.
+This also includes companies that are not part of the EU but serve EU citizens.

-If you are a business owner in North America, South American, or outside of the EU, your website needs to be compliant with GDPR.
-If you do not comply with the EU governments GDPR you’re putting your business’s online platform at potential risk of being fined no matter where you are in the world.
+If you are a business owner in North America, South America, or outside of the EU, your website needs to be compliant with GDPR.
+If you do not comply with the EU governments GDPR, you’re putting your business’s online platform at potential risk of being fined no matter where you are in the world.

 - “Processed lawfully, fairly, and in a transparent manner in relation to the data subject;